rogercampos/wazowski/README.md

   end

   observable(:user_sync_to_salesforce) do
-    depends_on User, :all
+    depends_on User, :any
     depends_on Order, :none
-    depends_on BillingInfo, :all
+    depends_on BillingInfo, :any

     handler(User) { |user|
       run_only_once { Etl.run(user) }